 I wrote a blog in September 2020 titled Stop the World (and let me off) Lessons Learned from a Pandemic.
 It was about how creatives were dealing with the isolation and challenges of the pandemic.
 Now, two years later it is clear that pandemic fatigue is still affecting me—along with everyone else.
 It seems there is more learning and adapting to do, but I’m OK with that.

-So, for now, I think Phil Connors had the right idea though: focus on the people in your life and look for ways to be a better you—for them!
+In the end, Phil finally figures it out: The best way to get out of a rut is to focus on the people in your life and look for ways to be a better you—for them!